 The consolidated financial statements of the Trust include the financial statements of the parent and the subsidiary.
-The Trust's investment is listed in the following table as at December 31, 2021 and 2020:
+The Trust's investment is listed in the following table as at December 31, 2022 and 2021:

-Country of % into erest
+Country of % inte erest

-Subsidiary incorporation 2021 2020
+Subsidiary incorporation 2022 2021

-Canadian Student Living Group Limited Partnership Canada 90.87 87.66
+Canadian Student Living Group Limited Partnership Canada 92.30 90.87

-As at December 31, 2021, investment funds managed and/or advised by Alignvest Management Corporation ("AMC"), a related party of the Trust, held 241,140 Class F Units (December 31, 2020 - 232,755) of the Trust.
-AMC is the majority shareholder of ASH Inc. As at December 31, 2021, ASH Inc. held 223 Class A Units (December 31, 2020 - Nil) of the Trust.
+As at December 31, 2022, investment funds managed and/or advised by Alignvest Management Corporation ("AMC"), a related party of the Trust, held 304,471 Class F Units (2021 - 241,140) of the Trust.
+AMC is the majority shareholder of ASH Inc. As at December 31, 2022, ASH Inc. held 223 Class A Units (2021 - 223) of the Trust.

-In accordance with the LPA of CSL, upon each redemption of LP units of CSL, the Trust will make a distribution to the General Partner, an amount equal to 25% of the amount obtained by taking: (i) the fair market value used to calculate the redemption price payable by CSL to the Limited Partner plus the Redemption Distribution minus (ii) the Net Capital of the Redeemed LP units, defined as the capital invested for the LP units subject to redemption minus the amount of Periodic Distributions previously paid in respect of such redeemed LP units (a "Special GP Distribution"), such that the value above the Net Capital of the Redeemed LP units held by the REIT is effectively split 25%/75% between ASH Inc. and the REIT, respectively.
-For the year ended December 31, 2021, ASH Inc. received \$61,233 (year ended December 31, 2020 - \$1,177,166) in Special GP Distributions, which is included in distribution expense in the consolidated statement of income and comprehensive income.
+In accordance with the LPA of CSL, upon each redemption of LP units of CSL, the Trust will make a distribution to the General Partner, an amount equal to 25% of the amount obtained by taking: (i) the fair market value used to calculate the redemption price payable by CSL to the Limited Partner plus the Redemption Distribution minus (ii) the Net Capital of the Redeemed LP units, defined as the capital invested for the LP units subject to redemption minus the amount of Periodic Distributions previously paid in respect of such redeemed LP units (a "Special GP Distribution"), such that the value above the Net Capital of the Redeemed LP units held by the Trust is effectively split 25%/75% between ASH Inc. and the Trust, respectively.
+For the year ended December 31, 2022, ASH Inc. received \$117,181 (2021 - \$61,233) in Special GP Distributions, which is included in distributions expense in the consolidated statement of income and comprehensive income.

 Upon the occurrence of a liquidity event, ASH Inc. is entitled to receive a share of the increase in net asset value of CSL subject to its limited partners having earned a 7% annualized preferred return on their investment in CSL ("General Partner's Liquidity Distribution").
 The General Partner's Liquidity Distribution is equal to the General Partner's hypothetical share of the profits, distributed based on the order of priority described in the LPA.
-As at December 31, 2021, a General Partners' Liquidity Distribution of \$19,985,365 (December 31, 2020 - \$10,767,610) has been accrued and recorded as accrued liabilities (non-current).
-The change in General Partner's Liquidity Distribution of \$9,217,755 (year ended December 31, 2020 - \$3,623,020) during the year is included in general and administrative expenses in the consolidated statement of income and comprehensive income.
+As at December 31, 2022, the General Partner's Liquidity Distribution of \$36,720,582 (2021 - \$19,985,365) has been accrued and recorded as accrued liabilities (non-current).
+The change in General Partner's Liquidity Distribution of \$16,735,218 (2021 - \$9,217,755) during the year is included in general and administrative expenses in the consolidated statement of income and comprehensive income.
 The General Partner's Liquidity Distribution is measured at amortized cost.

-For the year ended December 31, 2021, the Trust declared Periodic Distributions of \$4,000,843 (year ended December 31, 2020 - \$3,699,617) to ASH Inc., of which \$403,094 (December 31, 2020 - \$873,993) was payable as at year-end.
-The distributions were subsequently paid on January 14, 2022.
+For the year ended December 31, 2022, the Trust declared Periodic Distributions of \$5,473,330 (2021 - \$4,000,843) to ASH Inc., of which \$487,565 (2021 - \$403,094) was payable at the year-end.
+The distributions were subsequently paid on January 12, 2023.

-For the year ended December 31, 2021, the General Partner earned \$1,891 (year ended December 31, 2020 - Nil) in management fees related to Class A Units of the Trust, which is included in professional fees in the consolidated statement of income and comprehensive income.
+For the year ended December 31, 2022, the General Partner earned \$11,346 (2021 - \$1,891) in management fees related to Class A Units of the Trust, which is included in professional fees as part of general and administrative expenses in the consolidated statement of income and comprehensive income (see Note 10).
+The General Partner may pay a trailing commission out of its own funds of up to 1.00% per annum to certain registered dealers in connection with their clients' holdings of Class A Units.